matiasilva/pyrv/README.md

 - RV32I Base Integer ISA support, v2.1
 - C runtime support
 - loads native ELF files or binary files

-- flexible and reusable types simplifies future ISA support
+Under the hood, `pyrv` lays the groundwork for streamlined future ISA support with flexible and reusable components.
+Since no CPU exists in isolation, there are also SoC-level compoennts (SystemBus, Memory, Peripheral, and so on) that allow you to mix-and-match peripherals to build a custom Hart.

-- mix-and-match peripherals to build a custom Hart
+typical Peripheral with registers and a declarative API to trigger callbacks on specific field changes.

 ## Getting started